lukeod/vampiresurvivors-modding/shop-system.md

 # Shop System

-The shop system manages merchant inventories and item availability through the ShopFactory.
+The shop system manages merchant inventories and item availability through the ShopFactory, based on analysis of decompiled IL2CPP code.

 ## ShopFactory

-Intelligent inventory generation with multiplayer synchronization support.
+Inventory generation with multiplayer synchronization support.

 ### Properties